orientechnologies/orientdb-docs/src/orientjs/Session.md

 ## Query/Command/Script Options

-Those APIs accepts an options object as second paramenter.
+Those APIs accepts an options object as second parameter.

 The options can contains: